 Some plants grow better in lots of light and some can do just fine in low light.
 Having a bright aquarium isn't ideal for some people or for some fish for that matter and that means not being able to have plants that have a high light requirement.

-Today we cover some great low light aquarium plants to include in your fish tank, because having a great aquarium with beautiful plants doesn't mean that you need tons of lights.
-We have also covered floating aquarium plants here.
+Today we cover some great low light aquarium plants to include in your fish tank (Anubias Barteri is our top pick), because having a great aquarium with beautiful plants doesn't mean that you need tons of lights.
+(We have also covered floating aquarium plants here).

 The Best 13 Low Light Aquarium Plants